pixie.codes logo pixie.codes

 Expansion Path

-GS1 and resolver depth already exist when the work grows up
+GS1 and resolver depth are available when the work expands

-Creative Mode can stay the entry point without forcing GS1 language into every campaign conversation on day one.
+Creative Mode can stay the entry point without forcing GS1 language into every campaign project on day one.

 pixie.codes Creative Mode sample showing text embedded inside the QR grid